Sports Injury Clinic Chicago, IL

 Once your diagnosis has been determined, your physical therapist will create a specialized treatment plan for you, taking into account the nature of your injury, your fitness level, your lifestyle, and any medical risks you may have.
 Treatment plans typically consist of manual therapy, stretching, and strengthening exercises.
 Manual therapy is used to increase your range of motion and reduce scar tissue, stretches are used to improve balance and mobility, and strengthening exercises are used to enhance the injured and surrounding areas.
 These are all done in order to help you recover after your sports injury and to prevent further injury from occurring in the future.

-If you have recently sustained a sports injury, contact our physical therapy office today at Chicago, IL.
+If you have recently sustained a sports injury, contact our physical therapy office today at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL.
 We will set up an evaluation for you so you can get started on your road to recovery.
-At The Fit Institute (TFI), we are dedicated to helping you return to your sport as quickly as possible!
+At The Fit Institute (TFI), our physical therapists are dedicated to helping you return to your sport as quickly as possible!